Yukika Teramoto: 2009–2012: Voice acting career and hiatus

-2015–present: Real Girls Project and solo music debut
+2015–2023: Real Girls Project, solo music debut, and retirement

 Teramoto returned to the entertainment industry in August 2015 and appeared in commercials and stage plays.
 She stated she had been interested in South Korean culture since listening to "Gee" by Girls' Generation.
 She also grew up listening to Korean artists such as Girls' Generation, Kara, and BoA.
 In 2016, she auditioned for The Idolmaster KR, a South Korean drama adaptation of the original game series.
 She was the only Japanese cast member to be selected.
 Aside from playing a fictionalized version of herself in The Idolmaster KR, Teramoto was also part of the Real Girls Project, a Korean idol group formed for the drama.
 Teramoto was also a contestant on the reality show Mix Nine along with other members of Real Girls Project; she finished in 34th place.

 After Real Girls Project disbanded, Teramoto left Mole Entertainment and signed with Estimate Entertainment.
 In 2018, Teramoto was cast as Yui, a supporting role for the South Korean web drama Hello, Stranger!
 She provided the voice to Athena and Palas in the mobile game Destiny Child; she also provided a new version of the game's theme song, "Da yo ne Da yo ne."

 On February 22, 2019, Teramoto released her debut Korean solo single "Neon", which had a "new retro girl" concept based on the city pop genre.
 Later that year, her followup single "Cherries Jubiles" was released on July 9.
 In preparation for her first solo album, Soul Lady, Teramoto released "Yesterday" on July 8, 2020, as a pre-release track.
 Soul Lady was officially released on July 21, 2020, alongside its title track.

 On November 30, 2020, Teramoto announced the termination of her contract with Estimate Entertainment.
 A month later, Teramoto signed with Ubuntu Entertainment, a new agency established by her former manager.

 In February 2021, Ubuntu Entertainment announced that Teramoto will return with her first extended play sometime in the first half of 2021.
 A pre-release single, "Lovemonth", was released on March 2, for her upcoming extended play, titled Timeabout,.
 Timeabout, was released on April 7, 2021, along with the music video for the lead single off the EP, titled "Insomnia".

 On September 20, 2021, Teramoto released the digital single "Loving You".

 On September 29, Teramoto released her first Japanese original single "Tokyo Lights", a few months after debuting the Japanese version for "Insomnia".

 On June 23, 2022, Teramoto released the digital single "Scent".

+On December 1, 2023, Teramoto released Time-Lapse, a collection of remakes of classic city pop songs.